Magnetic Polarisability of Octet Baryons via Lattice QCD: Chiral extrapolation

 where the factor of two comes from the two possible orderings of the photon attachment.

-The coupling strengths may be obtained in a partially-quenched chiral perturbation theory scheme \cite{Leinweber:2002qb} where the flavour of the disconnected sea quark is relabelled to the missing SU(3) quark flavour.
+The coupling strengths may be obtained in a partially quenched chiral perturbation theory scheme \cite{Leinweber:2002qb} where the flavor of the disconnected sea quark is relabeled to the missing SU(3) quark flavor.
 In this way the quark disconnected contribution can be isolated in terms of known meson-baryon dressing coefficients.
 For the case under consideration here, that is the strange quark.
-In this case the intermediate state would become \mbox{$\Lambda / \Sigma^0$ + $K^+$}, hence the \emph{sea-sea} contribution becomes
+In this case the intermediate state would become \mbox{$\Lambda / \Sigma^0$ + $K^+$}, hence the sea-sea contribution becomes

 where $F$ and $D$ are the standard axial coupling constants.
-The \emph{valence-sea} contributions are obtained equivalently by simply adjusting the charge coefficients and counting the two possible orderings for the photon couplings
+The valence-sea contributions are obtained equivalently by simply adjusting the charge coefficients and counting the two possible orderings for the photon couplings

-With the disconnected quark-flow contributions determined, the \emph{valence-valence} contribution is obtained by subtracting the \emph{valence-sea} and \emph{sea-sea} contributions from the full QCD contribution.
-In some cases the full QCD contribution may be zero leading to equal and opposite contributions from the connected and disconnected quark flow contributions.
+With the disconnected quark-flow contributions determined, the valence-valence contribution is obtained by subtracting the valence-sea and sea-sea contributions from the full QCD contribution.
+In some cases the full QCD contribution may be zero leading to equal and opposite contributions from the connected and disconnected quark-flow contributions.
 However, in the case under consideration here, the $p\to n\pi^+$ transition makes a contribution proportional to $\chi_{\pi^+ n}^2$ such that

 This process is repeated for all possible transitions for each of the outer octet baryons.
-All relevant chiral coefficients and associated contributions are summarised in \autoref{appendix:chiralcoeffs}.
+All relevant chiral coefficients and associated contributions are summarized in \autoref{appendix:chiralcoeffs}.

 We note that we have not included transitions to an intermediate $\bar s s$ pseudoscalar meson.
 While it does not contribute to full QCD processes, its consideration can in principle lead to a contribution in the process of separating valence and sea contributions.
 However, the mass of the $\bar s s$ pseudoscalar meson is large at approximately $\sqrt{2 m_K^2 - m_\pi^2} \simeq 685\,$MeV.
-In the finite-range regularisation used here, the contributions from such large-mass mesons are naturally suppressed, such that the partially-quenched correction is negligible.
+In the finite-range regularization used here, the contributions from such large-mass mesons are naturally suppressed, such that the partially quenched correction is negligible.